Interbank network

 An interbank network, also known as an ATM consortium or ATM network, is a computer network that enables ATM cards issued by a financial institution that is a member of the network to be used to perform ATM transactions through ATMs that belong to another member of the network.

 However, the functions which may be performed at the network ATM vary.
 For example, special services, such as the purchase of mobile phone airtime, may be available to own-bank but not to network ATM cardholders.
 Furthermore, the network ATM owner may charge a fee for use of network cards (in addition to any fees imposed by the own-bank).

 Interbank networks enable ATM cardholders to have access to ATMs of other banks that are members of the network when their own bank's ATM is unavailable.
 This is especially convenient for travelers traveling abroad, where multinational interbank networks, like Plus or Cirrus, are widely available.

 Interbank networks also permit, through different means, the use of ATM cards at a point of sale through the use of a special EFTPOS terminal where ATM cards are treated as debit cards.

 Around the world

 Major economies

 The payment card industry (PCI) denotes the debit, credit, prepaid, e-purse, ATM, and POS cards and associated businesses.
 Major brands used by the above interbank networks list by asset value.

 Brazil

 In Brazil, the major interbank network is the Banco24Horas network.

 Caribbean

 In the Caribbean, the major interbank network is the ATH network.
 Most banks issue dual ATH and MasterCard/Visa cards, using the ATH network for ATM transactions and MasterCard/Visa for EFTPOS transactions.
 Some banks (such as BanReservas) issue ATH-only cards which use the ATH network for both ATM and EFTPOS transactions.

+Egypt

+In Egypt, Meeza is Egypt's national payment network.
+It is part of the country's effort to promote digital financial inclusion and modernize the payment system.
+Meeza facilitates card payments, including debit and prepaid cards, and connects Egyptian banks for electronic payments.
+It serves as an interbank network that allows seamless transactions across various banks and financial institutions in Egypt.